Joseph LaPage: Discovery of earlier murders

 In less than a month after LaPage's execution, a tip came from Saint-Alexandre, Quebec, that he most likely had murdered a mother and daughter there.

 According to George Fountie, his wife and 16-year-old daughter Minnie had been murdered by LaPage on October 12, 1867.
 The pair had gone to the village, about two and a half miles away from their home, for trading purposes.
 After the wife met a fellow lady friend, they had dinner at her house and stayed there until half past six, but never returned home that night.
 On the dawn of the new day, Mr. Fountie, anxious that something horrible had happened, immediately began looking for them, assisted by the community.
 Following a long, exhaustive search, the mutilated bodies of both women were located under a brush pile off the main road, in a nearby pasture.
 Minnie, like Josie Langmaid, had been raped and her body mutilated, with the exception that her head hadn't been decapitated.
 A scamp by the name of Horace H. Martin was arrested, but soon released due to lack of evidence and the fact that he wasn't even near the area when the murders occurred.

 However, Joseph LaPage was in the village at the time, doing business in the local post office.
 He was standing in the office doorway when the women passed by him on their way home.
 He followed them, and as they turned a corner in the street, he began speaking to them in an insulting way, which was resented by the mother and daughter.
 They said that if he didn't mind his own business, they would have him arrested, and LaPage soon went back to the post office, with neither party aware that the entire conversation was overheard by a man who had passed by.
 When he returned to the post office, LaPage said in an irritated tone that "if the women did have him 'hauled up' they would be sorry some time."
-He then left and crossed a field toward the north side of the village, which, coincidentally, had a path leading directly to where the bodies were found.
+He then left and crossed a field toward the north side of the village, which had a path leading directly to where the bodies were found.
 LaPage was never suspected of the murders at the time, but when he confessed to the Ball murder, Fountie was thoroughly convinced that he was the perpetrator.
 He claimed that if the murderer was alive, he would be convicted without much trouble, but also said that it didn't matter now, only showing the world at large the dangerous character of the man who had died on the scaffold.